compilers-course-materials/inlab1/README.md

 about this binary structure.
 For our purposes, it's simply a version of the assembly we wrote that our particular operating system understands.

+If you are on OSX, you can use `-f macho` rather than `-f elf32`, which will produce an OSX-compatible object file.

-Now we have a binary for our assembler, and we ought to be able to compile it into a binary along with a C source file just like any other object file generated from C.  For example:
+With this in hand, and we ought to be able to compile it into a binary along with a C source file just like any other object file generated from C.  For
+example:

 ```
 ⤇ clang -o our_code main.c our_code.o